Skip to main content

 Your healthcare provider will perform a physical exam and inquire about your symptoms.
 Imaging tests may also be needed to confirm the diagnosis.
 A spinal X-ray will help determine if a vertebra is out of place and an MRI will see if there is soft tissue damage, such as discs and nerves.

-Your healthcare provider may recommend noninvasive treatment options before considering surgery.
-Nonsurgical treatments include:
+Your healthcare provider may suggest starting with noninvasive treatments before considering surgery.
+These nonsurgical options can include:

-If your provider determines you have high-grade spondylolisthesis, the pain is so severe, and nonsurgical treatments are not helping, surgery may be needed.
-Surgery will attempt to relieve pain from the irritated nerve, stabilize the spine, and restore function to your spine.
+If you have a high-grade spondylolisthesis, experience severe pain, and nonsurgical treatments aren’t effective, surgery may be recommended.
+Surgical intervention aims to relieve pressure on the irritated nerves, stabilize your spine, and restore function.